 - Develop a portfolio of work that can be used to evidence your skills for employment or further study

 This is for you if...

-You have a keen interest in literature and cultural texts, including film and photography
+You have a keen interest in literature and cultural texts, including journalism, film and non-fiction

 All about the course